Guide

 Why MCP instead of custom integrations?

-Before Model Context Protocol (MCP), giving an AI agent email access meant building custom tool definitions, managing OAuth tokens (Gmail access tokens expire every 3,600 seconds), handling refresh flows, and writing provider-specific code for each of the 6 major email providers.
-Each assistant needed its own integration — a typical custom integration requires 200–400 lines of OAuth and API client code per provider.
+Before MCP, giving an AI agent email access meant managing OAuth tokens (Gmail access tokens expire every 3,600 seconds), handling refresh flows, and writing provider-specific code for each of the 6 major email providers.
+A typical custom integration requires 200-400 lines of OAuth and API client code per provider.
+The Nylas CLI eliminates that by acting as the MCP server itself:

 - Injects your authenticated credentials automatically